RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

         concentration check to cast, or if I can't get that to work, RuleCastSpell has a general SpellFailureChance percentage which could do an equivalent effect.

-* Option to make any CL shortfall a single missing prerequisite.
 * Trailblazer's Helm can cast two different spells!
 * Perhaps crafting projects for characters in your party should be advanced at the adventuring rate when you first enter the capital, to account things more accurately?